SmithsonianWorkshops/advanced-hydra-workshops/conda.md

+# `conda` Intro (slides)

+In the intro portion of the workshop you will learn:

+* What is conda?
+* What is conda not?
+* Why is conda useful on the HPC?

+---

+## What is conda?

+Conda is an open source package management system and environment management system.

+Conda was originally created by a company called Continuum Analytics.

+---

+## What is conda not?

+**Python**

+Python is an interpreted programming language, like R

+**Pip**

+Pip is the built-in package manager for Python packages.
+It handles versions and dependencies that a given Python package might rely upon.

+**Anaconda**

+The Anaconda "distribution" of Python is an installation of the Python "interpreter", along with a lot of popular data science packages that can be notoriously hard to install.
+These packages often rely on compiling external libraries, so the conda package manager was created as an alternative to Pip.

+---

+## Why is conda useful on Hydra?

+**Pre-compiled binaries**

+If possible, we recommend that Hydra users install software by compiling the source code using the built-in compilers on Hydra

+However, sometimes this can be tricky.

+**Environments**

+If you are using or building a multi-step pipeline that depends on specific versions of different tools, it's useful to have a self-contained "environment" with those versions.
+So that way you can have multiple installations of the same tool, and they don't interfere with each other.

 # `conda` hands-on

 In the hands-on portion of the workshop you will learn how to use a version of conda pre-installed on Hydra.
 You'll learn: